Lazarus Angbazo: Career

+In 2021, Angbazo was appointed the founding Managing Director and Chief Executive Officer of the Infrastructure Corporation of Nigeria (InfraCorp), a government-backed infrastructure investment platform established by the Central Bank of Nigeria (CBN), the Africa Finance Corporation (AFC), and the Nigeria Sovereign Investment Authority (NSIA).
+Under his leadership, InfraCorp was structured to mobilize up to ₦15 trillion in blended capital from institutional and private investors to close Nigeria’s estimated ₦35 trillion infrastructure gap.

+At InfraCorp, Angbazo oversees the development and financing of critical national infrastructure projects across power, transport, logistics, and industrial sectors.
+He has been instrumental in setting up the organization’s governance framework, engaging asset managers, and launching the first wave of strategic infrastructure initiatives.

 General Electric

 Angbazo joined GE from JP Morgan Chase & Co in 2004 where he was the Vice President, Corporate Treasury and Development.
 He started off as the Managing Director and Chief Marketing Officer of GE Commercial & Industrial Finance.
 He became the MD, Industry Client Coverage Team at GE Capital in 2006 before he was redeployed to head the West, East and Central Africa operations as the pioneer GE executive in the region.
 In 2012, Angbazo became the Chief Executive of GE business operations in Nigeria where he doubled revenues to over $1 billion.
 He was responsible for facilitating GE investment of $1 billion for the creation of a multi-modal manufacturing and service hub for Africa including a service plant for power turbines in Calabar, Cross River state.

 Rail concession

 General Electric signed an interim concession agreement with the Federal Government of Nigeria for the operation of Nigeria's narrow-gauge railway system.
 The consortium deal which was led by GE Nigeria CEO, Angbazo was worth $45million for the interim jphase of the project and $2.9billion for the entire phase of the project.